 Yes, however, some of the protections may be limited in comparison to a multi-member LLC.
 Additionally, single member LLC’s (LLC owned by just one owner) are disregarded entities for tax purposes and file as a sole proprietorship.

 Yes.
 Managers can be members, which usually makes the LLC a member-managed company.

 Only members who are also managers can have access to the bank accounts.
 Also, managers who are not members will have access to the bank accounts.

 Transferability of ownership means the ability to exchange ownership interest in a business.
 Generally, corporations provide for greater transferability of ownership instead of LLC’s.
 Therefore, if transferability of ownership is important then a corporation may be a better option.

-Generally, speaking whenever a business relationship is entered (large or small) it should be in writing and agreed/signed by all parties involved.
+Generally speaking, whenever a business relationship is entered (large or small) it should be in writing and agreed/signed by all parties involved.

 A contract should contain the essential terms such as what is to be performed by both parties with as much specificity as possible along with a time frame if necessary.
-If sale of goods is involved, then the quantity of goods should be included.
+If a sale of goods is involved, then the quantity of goods should be included.

 Absolutely.
 Generally, while the “at will” state allows an employer to terminate an employee for no cause, an employee can still raid the company of its confidential information, client lists, and any other piece of information made privy to the employee by way of his/her employment absent an agreement.